-Carpal Tunnel and Medicare Coverage
+Carpal tunnel and Medicare coverage

-The unfortunate fact is that most people will get some symptoms of carpal tunnel syndrome in their lifetime.
+Unfortunately, most people will get some symptoms of carpal tunnel syndrome in their lifetime.
 But when is it just a minor inconvenience, and when does it become severe enough to require more advanced treatment, like surgery?
 And most importantly, how much will your Medicare health insurance cover?

 The good news is that Medicare will pay for most of your carpal tunnel costs and treatment options — under certain conditions, that is.
 It all depends on the type of treatment you need and whether or not your doctor can convince Medicare that it is medically necessary.